clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 * Working with Schema inheritance (optional, solving real-world problems), WIP

 ## Reitit
-* Work on with the upcoming 0.7.0 Version, with 5 new alpha releases.
+* Work on the upcoming 0.7.0 Version, with 5 new alpha releases.
 Thanks for all the alpha-testers!
 * Managed to fix [a foundational issue](https://github.com/metosin/reitit/issues/422) by [Introducing two-phase Schema compilation](https://github.com/metosin/reitit/pull/626)
-* Goal wast to ship the 0.7.0 out on June, but ended up not being happy with the new syntax and started to do [a big refactor](https://github.com/metosin/reitit/pull/628) on it.
+* Goal was to ship the 0.7.0 out in June, but ended up not being happy with the new syntax and started to do [a big refactor](https://github.com/metosin/reitit/pull/628) on it.
 Almost done.

 # Something else
 Summer.